 Who is in an i-Team?

 - Teams include up to 7 team members, selected to be as multi-disciplinary as possible.
-Innovation and Medical i-Teams only involve post-graduates; Development i-Teams also includes undergraduates
+Post-graduates and post-docs from all university departments are eligible to apply.
+Development i-Teams also accepts undergraduates.

-- Each team has a dedicated industry mentor, and are also supported by Amy Weatherup (i-Teams Programme Director) and Zurina Mokhtar (i-Teams Deputy Director) throughout the project
+- Each team has a dedicated industry mentor, and are also supported by Amy Weatherup (i-Teams Programme Director) and Berk Dogan (i-Teams Deputy Director) throughout the project